VTrappler/SWE1D/README.md

 ```

 ### Evaluation of the cost function parallelized with gradient
-`J_KAP_array` readily implemented, taking advantage of the Multiprocessing module of python in order to parallelize the computations.
-The function takes as input an array of tuples, each one in the following format: `(Coeff_K, Amplitude, Period)`, where `Coeff_K` is an array that will produce the -piecewise constant) interpolation on all the grid points, and `Amplitude` and `Period` are scalar that parametrize the left boundary condition.
+`J_KAP_array` is readily implemented, taking advantage of the Multiprocessing module of python in order to parallelize the computations.
+The function takes as input an array of tuples, each one in the following format: `(Coeff_K, Amplitude, Period)`, where `Coeff_K` is an array that will produce the piecewise constant interpolation on all the grid points, and `Amplitude` and `Period` are scalar that parametrize the left boundary condition.

 ```python
 import HR_config.wrapper as swe